 - Bird observation infrastructure with interpretation boards.

-The interpretation boards will inform visitors about the navigation regime on the lake, important animal species and the importance of conserving habitat types, as well as about the LIFE financial mechanism.
-The bird observatory will be equipped with two telescopes.
+The interpretation boards inform visitors about the navigation regime on the lake, important animal species and the importance of conserving habitat types, as well as about the LIFE financial mechanism.

 Year 2019: